MusicalPatterns/main/README.md

 Sends the `lab` up to GCP.

+`make setup`

+Sets up your environment, including cloning down all the projects as siblings to main.
+It's not always best to do your development in `main`.

-`make ripple MSG="new wave"`
+`make ship MSG="new wave"`

 Begins with the `cli` and working its way through the stack of intra-project dependencies up to the `lab`.
 Each stop it updates dependencies, commits, pushes, and publishes.
 Everything but deploying the app.

-`make setup`

-Sets up your environment, including cloning down all the projects as siblings to main.
-It's not always best to do your development in `main`.

 `make start`